 Fall | $200–$500 | Remove fallen leaves and debris, clear walkways and plant beds, mow and edge lawn |

-As with most maintenance tasks, the more often you clean up your yard, the easier it’ll be.
+As with most maintenance tasks, the more often you clean up your yard, the easier it’ll be each time.
 An annual cleanup will remove all fallen leaves and debris at the end of the season, but many landscapers will offer a discounted rate for a series of smaller visits throughout the season.

-More frequent cleanups will also leave your lawn better-looking and healthier, since you won’t be leaving a thick cover of fallen leaves to smother your grass, block sunlight, and attract pests.
-Leaves will decompose over time, but heavily treed yards should remove leaves to prevent harming their grass.
+More frequent cleanups will also leave your lawn better-looking and healthier since you won’t be leaving a thick cover of fallen leaves to smother your grass, block sunlight, and attract pests.
+Leaves will decompose over time, but you should remove leaves regularly if you have dense tree coverage to prevent harming your grass.

 Some municipalities provide leaf removal services, but if yours doesn't, you still have a few options.
 Consider composting your leaves or turning them into organic mulch.
 Never burn your leaves, though --- this is not only a fire hazard but the smoke can be harmful to your health and the environment